datadryad/dryad-app/app/views/layouts/_faq.html.md

         please see <a href="https://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/">Why Does Dryad Use CC0?</a>
     </li>
     <li>
-        While Dryad can host software scripts and snapshots of software source code, we recommend the use of a public software repository with version control for the ongoing maintenance of software packages.
+      For software scripts and snapshots of software source code, files can be uploaded via Dryad and published at Zenodo, which allows public software deposits with version control for the ongoing maintenance of software packages.
+      If you are only seeking to store code, software, and/or supplemental information please
+      <a href="https://zenodo.org" target="_blank">visit Zenodo</a>.
     </li>
 </ul>

 <h2 id="size">What are the size limits?</h2>

 <p>
   There is a limit of 300GB per data publication uploaded through the web interface.
 We can accept larger submissions, but the submitter needs to <a href="mailto:help@datadryad.org">contact us</a> for assistance.
+We recommend that individual files should not exceed 10GB.
+This ensures files are easily accessed and downloaded by Dryad users.
 </p>

 <h2 id="cost">How much does it cost?</h2>